 Camilla Björkegren's Group

-The SMC complexes, chromosome dynamics and stability
+Chromosome dynamics and genome stability

 |Camilla Björkegren ( tidigare Sjögren)||Professor|